Laminesn/Manatee_BIn_Packing/README.md

 # Manatee_Bin_Packing
-Manatee transportation problem similar to the popular bin packing problem.
+Manatee transportation problem similar to the popular bin packing problem written in GoLang on MacOS.
+Goal: Optimize manatees transported using brute force or dynamic programming